Rugby league in France: Post-war to the present

-On 10 July 1947, a “gentleman's agreement” was signed between the Ligue Française de rugby à treize (Paul Barrière as representative), the French republic and the French rugby union for division of the Ligue Française de rugby à treize in two parts: a Federation française de jeu à treize as the governing body of the amateur game and a Ligue de rugby à XIII as the governing body for the semi-professional game.
+On 10 July 1947, a "gentleman's agreement" was signed between the Ligue Française de rugby à treize (Paul Barrière as representative), the French republic and the French rugby union for division of the Ligue Française de rugby à treize in two parts: a Federation française de jeu à treize as the governing body of the amateur game and a Ligue de rugby à XIII as the governing body for the semi-professional game.
 Although the ban on rugby league was lifted, it was prevented from using the word rugby in its title from 24 April 1949 until 26 June 1991, having to use the name Jeu à Treize (Game of Thirteen).
 Rugby league remained banned in schools and was limited to 200 professional players under this dubious arrangement.

 After the war the French game was re-established and the French became one of rugby league's major powers.
 France was the driving force behind the establishment of the Rugby League World Cup following the war.
-The first Rugby League World Cup was held in France in 1954; the final at Parc des Princes was narrowly lost by France 12-16 to a young, underdog Great Britain.
+The first Rugby League World Cup was held in France in 1954; the final at Parc des Princes was narrowly lost by France 12–16 to a young, underdog Great Britain.
 France played major international series against Great Britain, Australia and New Zealand.
-In 1951 and 1955, the French national team toured Australia and won both Test series 2-1; these squads are still regarded as two of the strongest sides ever to tour Australia.
+In 1951 and 1955, the France national team toured Australia and won both Test series 2–1; these squads are still regarded as two of the strongest sides ever to tour Australia.

 The French maintained an excellent record in international rugby league until the 1980s, triumphing over Australia again in the home 1967-68 series and finishing as runner-up to Australia in the 1968 Rugby League World Cup.
 The Chanticleers also defeated Australia in the home 1978 Test series by 2 Tests to nil - a feat not repeated over Australia by another international team until the 2005 Rugby League Tri-Nations series win by New Zealand.
 Their competitiveness against Australia, Great Britain and New Zealand began to decline in the 1980s and they have yet to recover their former strength, with their last win over one of those teams being in 1990 against Great Britain.